ashlarnder/grouping/README.md

 ## Example

-This is a basic example which shows you the basic use of the function:
+This is a simple example which shows you the primary use of the
+function:

 ``` r
 library(grouping)